Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

 \subsection{Shadow}

-In architecture, the relationship between light and shadow is crucial~\cite{mende_designing_2000}.
-Architects use drawings or 3D models to analyze sun angles and building placements to ensure proper sunlight distribution.
-This application uses Free interactions (with and without objects) to explore the interplay between buildings and shadows.
-Two coffee cup lids are available on the table for a tall and a short building, when one hand approaches a lid and remains still for a few seconds (set to 3), the system places a building on top of the lid.
-The user can then move the building anywhere by moving the lid.
-When the user decides on a position, holding the lid steady for a few seconds will lock the building in place.
-Meanwhile, making a fist with the other hand turns it into the sun, casting shadows behind the buildings.
-The sun can move freely in space, allowing the user to observe how the shadows cast by the buildings change with the moving sunlight.
-We prescanned the experimental space using the headset to ensure that shadows interact realistically with the furniture and surfaces.
+In architecture, the relationship between light and shadow is crucial for ensuring proper sunlight distribution~\cite{mende_designing_2000}.
+To explore this interplay, this application employs a Free EOI and a Free MAI.
+Two coffee cup lids on the table serve as bases for a tall and a short virtual building.
+When a user's hand hovers over a lid and remains still for 3~s, the system anchors a building to it, allowing the user to reposition the building by moving the lid.
+Holding the lid steady for another 3~s locks the building in place.
+Concurrently, making a fist with the other hand transforms it into a virtual sun.
+By moving this hand freely in space, users can observe real-time changes in the shadows cast by the buildings.
+To ensure these shadows interact realistically with the physical furniture and surfaces, we pre-scanned the experimental space using the headset.

-Most participants found the interaction satisfying, especially the visual effects of the shadows (P3, P5, P7, P8, P11).
-The cooperation of both hands (P1, P2, P4) and the presence of physical objects (P6, P8, P9) were appreciated.
-In particular, holding a physical object in hand provides more ``psychological trust'' (P9):

-\begin{quote} I like the use of physical objects.
-It gave the buildings something solid, instead of just touching the air.
-It also helped to move the buildings around more easily.
-(P6) \end{quote}
+Overall, participants found the interaction satisfying, particularly praising the realism of the shadows (P3, P5, P7, P8, P11).
+They appreciated the bimanual coordination (P1, P2, P4) and the tangible presence of the physical objects (P6, P8, P9).
+Holding a physical lid provided a sense of ``psychological trust''~(P9); as P6 noted, ``it gave the buildings something solid, instead of just touching the air.
+It also helped to move the buildings around more easily.''

-For the hand interacting with coffee lids, some participants preferred lighter objects for easier movement (P4), while others favored heavier ones to avoid accidental movement (P6).
-Participants occasionally explored conflicting actions between the real and digital, such as stacking buildings, which would cause lids to fall in reality (P6, P11).
-They also desired more functions (P0, P7, P8, P11), such as allowing buildings to rotate (P0, P8).

-For the hand performing gestures, the choice of gestures should avoid those that could be accidentally triggered in daily life, such as the fist gesture, as many people rest their hands in a fist on the table (P6, P7, P8).
-The symbolic meaning of gestures also had psychological impacts, such as the feeling of the sun being hot (P11).
-For bimanual interaction, the current system allows one hand to interact with coffee lids and the other to gesture for the sun.
-However, participants preferred more flexible roles, where both hands could interact with the lids (P2).
-Due to the prototype needing a few seconds to activate when the hands were placed on the lids (P1), participants tended to use each hand separately (P5, P9, P10).
-If the system response time were shorter, simultaneous operations would be possible (P10).